 Any data that is transferred between devices will be suitably encrypted or have other data protection measures in place so that if the data is lost, stolen, or subject to unauthorised access, it remains safe until recovered.

-Parents’ and students’ up-to-date contact details will be collected prior to the period of remote learning.
+Parents’ and pupils’ up-to-date contact details will be collected prior to the period of remote learning.

-All contact details will be stored in line with the Data Protection Policy and retained in line with the ATLP Retention Schedule.
+All contact details will be stored in line with the Data Protection Policy and retained in line with the St Chad’s Retention Schedule.

 The school will not permit paper copies of contact details to be taken off the school premises.

-Students are not permitted to let their family members or friends use any school-owned equipment which contains personal data.
+Pupils are not permitted to let their family members or friends use any school-owned equipment which contains personal data.

 Any breach of confidentiality will be dealt with in accordance with the school’s GDPR and Data Protection Policy.